 Poet and editor Stephen Berg attended the University of Pennsylvania, Boston University, the University of Indiana, and the University of Iowa, where he earned his BA.
 His collections of poetry include The Daughters (1971), Grief (1975), In It (1986), New & Selected Poems (1992), Shaving (1998), and 58 Poems (2013).
 His translations include Oedipus the King (1988), which he co-translated with Diskin Clay, and Ikkyu: Crow with no Mouth: 15th Century Zen Master (1989).
 With Robert Mezey, Berg helped edit the popular Naked Poetry: Recent American Poetry in Open Forms (1969) and The New Naked Poetry: Recent American Poetry in Open Forms (1976) anthologies.
-He is the founder and editor of the American Poetry Review.
+He founded and edited the American Poetry Review.

 Berg’s honors and awards include fellowships from the Guggenheim Foundation, the Rockefeller Foundation, and the Pew Foundation.
 He received a PEN grant in translation and the Frank O’Hara Prize.
-He has taught at Princeton and Haverford College and is a professor of humanities at the University of the Arts in Philadelphia.
+He taught at Princeton and Haverford College and served as a professor of humanities at the University of the Arts in Philadelphia.

 Discover this poet’s context and related poetry, articles, and media.